This raspberry frozen yogurt is made without an ice cream maker. It's wonderfully creamy and flavorful!

 Raspberry Frozen Yogurt

-- 6 oz fresh raspberries
+- 6 oz frozen raspberries

-- 2 cups plain full-fat Greek yogurt
+- 2 cups Greek yogurt plain full-fat (I use Fage 5%)

 - Remove the pan from the freezer.
 Use a spatula to stir the already-frozen edges into the still-soft center, then use a hand whisk to mix everything together until smooth.

 - Cover again, and place in the freezer for 2 more hours, repeating the process of stirring the yogurt every 30 minutes.